How to Apply for a Credit Card for the First Time

 Key takeaways

-• Research and compare different credit cards to find one you qualify for that offers favorable terms like low fees, an introductory APR, or even rewards.
+• Compare different credit cards to find one you qualify for low fees, a reasonable APR, and possibly even rewards.

 • Look for cards that offer pre-approval so you will better understand your chances.